It's been valued as currency and decried as a health hazard, but there's so much more to salt than meets the eye

 It treated goiter

 In the 1920s, salt became a primary tool in the fight against goiter, a thyroid disorder caused by iodine deficiency.
-Iodized salt became common in American kitchens, and cases of goiter nearly disappeared.
-Today, only about 53 percent of table salt sold through retail is iodized.
+After iodized salt became common in American kitchens, cases of goiter nearly disappeared.
+Today, only about 53% of table salt sold through retail establishments is iodized.

 It’s used mostly on roads

-After all those facts about salt in food, you might be surprised to know that the number one use of salt in the United States isn’t on food at all.
-In 2016, about 44 percent of salt went toward de-icing roads, according to the U.S. Geological Survey.
-Only 3 percent was used in agricultural and food processing.
-Next, learn even more facts about salt with these 24 ways salt is making you sick.
+After all those facts about salt in food, you might be surprised to know that the number one use of salt in the United States is road de-icing.
+In 2024, about 41% of salt went toward this purpose, according to the U.S. Geological Survey.
+Only about 9% was used in food processing.